← Back to research

 CapabilityDescription

-ForkingClone sandboxes instantly for A/B testing agents
+ForkingClone live sandboxes in under 1 second for A/B testing agents

 HibernationAuto-hibernate idle sandboxes to reduce costs

-Quick ResumeRestore hibernated sandboxes in ~2 seconds
+Quick ResumeRestore hibernated sandboxes in ~500ms with full state

 Product Surfaces / Editions